 Once you’ve left the Vietnam border control you’ll continue down the river towards Chau Doc.
 Most boats leave Phnom Penh at around 13:00 and ours arrived in Chau Doc at 18:30.

-Arriving in Chau Doc from Phnom Penh
+Arriving and staying in Chau Doc from Phnom Penh

 Boats arrive at the pier at the back of the Victoria Chau Doc Hotel.
 The journey takes about 5.5 hours from leaving Phnom Penh, crossing the border, and then arriving at Chau Doc.